myspc-development/art-test/README.md

 ## Admin Pages

 - **Roles & Permissions** – Manage organization roles and capabilities.
 Access it from the Organization Dashboard or visit `wp-admin/admin.php?page=ap-org-roles`.
-Visiting `/wp-admin/ap-org-roles` directly will return a 404 because the screen loads via `admin.php`.
+Visiting `/wp-admin/ap-org-roles` now redirects to the proper admin URL so bookmarks still work.

 ## User Dashboard Features